 - Defense braces for a bad decade – Foreign Policy In Focus

 - Defense Industry Scare Tactics Won’t Create Jobs – The Hill

 Selected resources from other sources

-The Arms and Security Project at the Center for International Policy has produced a compendium of information on each state’s military economy. (this is just a pdf, but he’s given permission to make it public.)
+The Arms and Security Project at the Center for International Policy has produced a compendium of information on each state’s military economy.
+State by state profiles (PDF)